arceli/charter/README.md

 (draft)

 - blog posts that contain text and images
-- ipython notebooks which contain explanatory text
+- ipython or jupyter notebooks which contain explanatory text
 - videos - paper summaries, tutorials, etc.
 - animations and graphics? - visuals which could be of use to wider community
 - talk slides? - talk slides with relevance to the wider community.